Kobzol/surveys/surveys/2024-annual-survey/questions.md

 ## For previous Rust users

-### As you have indicated that you're not currently using Rust, why not?
+### As you have indicated that you're no longer using Rust, why did you stop using Rust?

 Type: select all that apply